rhinocerose/eurorack-O_C-Phazerville/docs/_audio_applets/VCA.md

 ![VCA screenshot](images/VCA.png)

-A flexible VCA with with level, offset, variable response, optional rectification, and inversion.
+A flexible VCA with level, offset, variable response, optional rectification, and inversion.
 In stereo, the VCA is applied to both channels.

 ### Parameters